Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 ## Serialization and Deserialization

-The serialization and deserialization is done via `FastNetworkWriter` and `FastNetworkReader`.
+The serialization and deserialization is done via `FastBufferWriter` and `FastBufferReader`.
 These are similar in interface to `NetworkReader` and `NetworkWriter`, having methods for serializing individual types and methods for serializing packed numbers, but in particular provide a high-performance method called `WriteValue()`/`ReadValue()` (for Writers and Readers, respectively) that can extremely quickly write an entire unmanaged struct to a buffer.
 There's a trade-off of CPU usage vs bandwidth in using this: Writing individual fields is slower (especially when it includes operations on unaligned memory), but allows the buffer to be filled more efficiently.

 Taking an example class: